WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_deploy_doc_en.md

-&nbsp;&nbsp;&nbsp;&nbsp; According to the front-end deployment in the previous step, the front-end configuration of nginx of visualis can be referred to as follows:
+&nbsp;&nbsp;&nbsp;&nbsp;According to the front-end deployment in the previous step, the front-end configuration of nginx of visualis can be referred to as follows:

 ```shell
 #Configure reference in nginx
 #Supplement the linkis gateway
 #Change the port
 server {

 listen 8989; # Access port